Jump to section:

 - Competitive intelligence and market positioning

-Performance impact: Organizations using model-based intelligent automation for outreach report 40-60% higher response rates compared to traditional automation, with 47% faster progression through sales pipeline stages.
-SDR Sarah exemplifies this approach, combining historical interaction data with real-time engagement signals to optimize every prospect touchpoint.
+Performance impact: Organizations using Ruh.AI's model-based intelligent automation for outreach report 40-60% higher response rates compared to traditional automation, with 47% faster progression through sales pipeline stages.

 Understanding Condition-Action Rules in Practice